Asmaw-Pro/CSS-Challenges-on-Elzero-Site/README.md

 # I am someone trying to solve the challenges of frontend development on the ElZero website.

-## You can find the challenges in the following link to the ُمئero website ↓↓↓
+## You can find the challenges in the following link to the Elzero website ↓↓↓

 https://elzero.org/category/challenges/front-end-challenges/